finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
-        SingleValuationPointQueryParameters singleValuationPointQueryParameters = new SingleValuationPointQueryParameters(); // SingleValuationPointQueryParameters | The query parameters used for diary entry or effective date of Holdings
+        SingleValuationPointQueryParameters singleValuationPointQueryParameters = new SingleValuationPointQueryParameters(); // SingleValuationPointQueryParameters | The arguments to use for querying the holdings.
-        String navTypeCode = "navTypeCode_example"; // String | When provided runs against the specified NAV Type, otherwise the Primary NAV Type will be used.
+        String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings of transaction portfolios in the Fund.
 Defaults   to return the latest version of the holdings if not specified.
         String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
         List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\", \"Holding\" or \"Portfolio\" domain to decorate onto   the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\".
         Boolean byTaxlots = true; // Boolean | Whether to expand the holdings to return the underlying tax-lots.
 Defaults to False.
-        Integer includeSettlementEventsAfterDays = 56; // Integer | Number of days ahead to bring back settlements from, in relation to the specified effectiveAt try {
+        Integer includeSettlementEventsAfterDays = 56; // Integer | Number of days ahead to bring back settlements from, in relation to the specified effectiveAt. try {
             // uncomment the below to set overrides at the request level
             // VersionedResourceListOfPortfolioHolding result = apiInstance.getHoldingsForFund(scope, code, singleValuationPointQueryParameters, navTypeCode, asAt, filter, propertyKeys, byTaxlots, includeSettlementEventsAfterDays).execute(opts);